Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

 More info on scopes [here](https://docs.anthropic.com/en/docs/claude-code/mcp#understanding-mcp-server-scopes)

-## Claude Desktop
+## Claude for desktop

-1. Go to the Claude Desktop settings.
-Click on the Claude menu in your system’s menu bar (not the settings within the Claude window itself) and select “Settings…”
+1. Go to the Claude settings.
+Click on the Claude menu in your system’s menu bar (not the settings within the Claude window itself) and select **Settings…**
-2. In the Settings window, navigate to the `Developer` tab in the left sidebar.
+2. In the Settings window, navigate to the **Developer** tab in the left sidebar.
 This section contains options for configuring MCP servers and other developer features.
-3. Click the “Edit Config” button and open the configuration file with a text editor.
+3. Click the **Edit Config** button and open the configuration file with a text editor.
 4. Replace the contents of the configuration file with [your correct JSON structure](https://modelcontextprotocol.io/quickstart/user#installing-the-filesystem-server):

 For local MCP